Roadmap & Toolkit

-National DEC Staff provides Core DEC Awareness Training at training events, conferences, community meetings, and other venues.
-See our available Trainings and Technical Assistance page to learn more about a Train-the-Trainer session email [email protected]
+National DEC Staff provides trainings at training events, conferences, community meetings, and other venues.
+See our available Trainings and Technical Assistance page to learn more about what we can offer.
+To schedule a training email [email protected].

-Through our Train-the-Trainer program, National DEC also certifies practitioners to be Core DEC Trainers who can provide DEC awareness training in their communities.
+Through our Train-the-Trainer program, National DEC also certifies practitioners to be DEC Trainers who can provide DEC Awareness Training in their communities.
 To learn more about a Train-the-Trainer session email [email protected].

 Identify Leadership, Disciplines, and Agencies to be involved in a DEC Alliance